Radial perturbations of charged wormholes

 However, at the same time a second radial mode evolves from the static EB wormhole, that becomes more unstable with increasing rotation.
 In perturbation theory both unstable modes simply cross.
 But as shown before for rotating EB wormholes in five dimensions, the modes actually merge at a critical value of the angular momentum.
 Beyond, these purely imaginary modes were no longer seen \cite{Dzhunushaliev:2013jja}.

-To clarify the question of radial in/stability, a numerical analysis of the radial modes of rapidly rotating wormholes would be necessary, employing spectral methods \cite{Blazquez-Salcedo:2023hwg,Khoo:2024yeh,Blazquez-Salcedo:2024oek, Blazquez-Salcedo:2024dur}.
+To clarify the question of radial in/stability, a numerical analysis of the radial modes of rapidly rotating wormholes would be necessary, employing spectral methods \cite{Blazquez-Salcedo:2023hwg,Khoo:2024yeh,Blazquez-Salcedo:2024oek, Blazquez-Salcedo:2024dur,Khoo:2024agm}.
 Since this still represents a challenge, we here resort to a simpler problem, considering charge instead of angular momentum, and conclude by analogy.
+Stability and properties of other types of (charged) wormholes have also been studied e.g. in \cite{Gonzalez:2009hn,Bronnikov:2012ch,Torii:2013xba,Nozawa:2020wet,DeFalco:2023twb,Ilyas:2023rde,Jaramillo:2023pny,Bronnikov:2025zgw}.

 Here we show that for a set of charged EB wormholes, that are known in closed form \cite{Gonzalez:2009hn}, analogous to the rotating case, two branches of purely imaginary modes bifurcate at a critical solution.
 However, the unstable modes do not disappear then.
 Instead, at the bifurcation the modes develop a real part with increasing charge, yielding two modes with equal imaginary parts but opposite real parts.
 As the charged EB wormholes approach the limiting solution, i.e., the exterior metric approaches the metric of an extremal Reissner-Nordstr\"om black hole, the degenerate imaginary part of the modes tends very fast to zero.